About Curtin Care

 Any project of this nature will take several years to complete.
 We recognise the significant value of the redevelopment to the community and want to ensure that the community has an opportunity to contribute to the development planning process.
 We envisage that this will take many months.

-Curtin Care is committed to enabling all the current residents to stay at the site and Wearne Cottesloe will continue operating in its current form for several years to come, with no visible building work will occur for some time.
+Curtin Care is committed to enabling all the current residents to stay at the site and Wearne Cottesloe will continue operating in its current form while the redevelopment project continues to progress.

-During 2017 we will be undertaking planning and approval activities, so it’s unlikely that there will be any significant site works at Wearne Cottesloe until 2019.
+During 2018 we will be undertaking formal planning and approval activities, so it’s unlikely that there will be any significant site works at Wearne Cottesloe until 2019.

-Once the various documents that require approval from local and relevant State Government authorities have been submitted and approved, there will still be further detailed design work and a range of other approvals required before any building contracts are let and work can commence.
+Once the various documents that require approval from local and relevant State Government authorities have been submitted and approved, there will be further detailed design work and a range of other approvals required before building work can commence.

 Curtin Care will continue to keep residents and the community informed as planning progresses and more information is available about the redevelopment.